LMBroadhurst/bank_of_lewis/README.md

 - The DB storing the relevant ATM information is persistent.
 The information will remain in the DB after closing and re-opening the app.
 - Notes can be added to the machine number by using the addCash API request.
 - Service/Controller/Repo layer testing.

+## With more time I would...

+### Support all other legal denominations and coinage
+I would approach this feature in a very similar way to how I did with just 20s and 50s.
+There would be a cascade of logic that will try to match the highest value notes first, before trying to match with lower denominations.
+As using all coins and notes would become a massive piece of logic, I would separate it into a ‘note dispenser’ and ‘coin dispenser’.
+This would round down the cash required to the closest 5, complete the note dispensing logic, and then complete the coin dispensing logic.

+This feature will add complexity in the form of preferring $5/$10 for large sums, at what point would it be too much.
+The number of different logic components required will make the code susceptible to human error too, lots of testing and clean solutions needed.
+There will also likely be lots of potential matches of notes.

+### Multi-Currency support
+Instead of having an ATM that contains the values of note20, note50, etc, as seen in my submitted solution, I would replace them with objects of the relevant currencies.
+E.g. private Usd usd, private Eur eur.
+These objects would then contain the note20/note50 values, similar to how I created the cashToAdd object with note50/note20 properties.
+The dispense logic would change slightly to access the currency object, then the available notes.

+A problem that would occur when working with different currencies is that they do not have equal denominations.
+E.g. USD has a $1 note, whereas in the UK it would be a £1 coin.
+Unless you assume all denominations are equal this would add another layer of complexity.